Cardigan

 Cardigan has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 25 projects that could affect this region.
-Notable ones include Lucas Estate Masterplanned Community, Ballarat Private Hospital, Ballarat West Growth Area, and Shayne Reese Swimming Learn to Swim Facility.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 25 projects likely to impact the area.
+Notable projects include Lucas Estate Masterplanned Community, Ballarat Private Hospital, Ballarat West Growth Area, and Shayne Reese Swimming Learn to Swim Facility.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.